AlfredoMartins/phone-task-testing/readme.md

 GET http://<localhost>:<port>/phone_store/
 ```

 List all phones stored in the database in `JSON format`.
-Code `200 - OK` is returned to represent sucessfull operation.
+Code `200 - OK` is returned to represent successful operation.

 ### Delete phone <a name = "delete_phone"></a>